kengraf/recipes/Dessert-Misc/Gingerbread Bread Men.md

 ###  Directions

 Sift flour
-Mix: 2 cups flour, brown sugar, ginger, cinnamon, cloves, and salt Heat until warm: milk, water, molasses, and butter
+Mix: 2 cups flour, brown sugar, ginger, cinnamon, cloves, and salt.
+Heat until warm: milk, water, molasses, and butter.
-Add yeast (to dry if rapid rinse, to liquid if traditional) Add liquid to dry, beat 2 minutes on medium
+Add yeast (to dry if rapid rinse, to liquid if traditional)
+Add liquid to dry, beat 2 minutes on medium
-Add eggs, 3/4 cup flour or enough to thicken batter Beat 2 minutes on high
+Add eggs, 3/4 cup flour or enough to thicken batter
+Beat 2 minutes on high
-Knead dough for 8-10 minutes until smooth and elastic Grease 2 large cookie pans
+Knead dough for 8-10 minutes until smooth and elastic
+Grease 2 large cookie pans
 Divide into 4 parts and shape into men

 Freeze option
 Wrap in plastic wrap